fabiocat93/icbhi_2017_challenge/README.md

 # icbhi_2017_challenge
 This repository provides code for pre-processing, training, and testing a model to classify respiratory cycles from the ICBHI 2017 Challenge dataset.
 It predicts the presence of crackles, wheezes, or both.
+For some detailed notes on the design choices and the process, please check [this notebook](docs/notes.md).
+For the model, please visit [HuggingFace](https://huggingface.co/fabiocat/icbhi_classification).

 ## Repo structure
 ```